 He likes it for being in multi-family rentals.
 It's challenged because it's controlled by Morguard Corp.
-Diversification is 43% in Canada, 57% in Canada.
+Diversification is 43% in Canada, 57% in the United States.
 Nice dividend.
 Probably worth $22/share.
 But there's better value elsewhere like CAP REIT or BSR.

 He is a big fan of this company and likes their management team.
 Their own risk management tolerance is low.
 A lot of buildings in Toronto and Vancouver, but they also hold office space in tight markets.
 They find older buildings and turn into nice new spaces.
 The balance sheet is healthy.

 It has L-T as their largest tenants.
 He thinks very highly of management.
 The stock is pretty well valued today.
 It is a very safe company.

 A large company in commercial real estate.
 Barely pays a dividend, but offers an 11% free cash flow yield that's and growing 91% YOY.
 It trades at 8x trailing cash flow and boasts a big 25% return on capital in Q4.
 Earnings to grow 11% in 2020.
 (Analysts’ price target is $107.83)